roynirmal/searchx-front-highlighting/README.md

 It is built on NodeJS using the [React](https://reactjs.org/) + [Flux](https://facebook.github.io/flux/) framework and is served through [webpack](https://webpack.js.org/).

 ## Highlight Front End
-This is the frontend used for the publication *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21).
+This is the frontend used for the publications *Note the Highlight: Incorporating Active Reading Tools in a Search as Learning Environment* (CHIIR21) and *How Do Active Reading Strategies AffectLearning Outcomes in Web Search?* (ECIR21).
 It must be used together with with the specific [backend](https://github.com/roynirmal/searchx-back-highlighting) that was also created for the study, where researchers can enable the Active Reading strategies evaluated: highlight, note-taking or both.
 This front end is based on the original [SearchX Front End](https://github.com/felipemoraes/searchx-frontend), but it has a completely different document rendering process: instead of showing the website with their complex styling, it is stripped down to black text on white background on a single column and images are left untouched - making highlighting easier to achieve and more impactful to the user.